usnistgov/FIPS201/_Appendix/glossary.md

 Authentication
-: The process of establishing confidence of authenticity; in this case, in the validity of a person’s identity and the PIV Card.
+: The process of establishing confidence of authenticity; in this case, in the validity of a person's identity and the PIV Card.

 Biometric
 : A measurable, physical characteristic or personal behavioral trait used to recognize the